rchoudhary/blog/content/pointer-basics.md

 The line `k = 91` will give you a compiler error.

-What's neat (or not) is that `int const x` and `const int x` mean the same thing.
+What's (kinda) neat is that `int const x` and `const int x` mean the same thing.
 Moving the `const` keyword like that doesn't change anything!

-Note that `int x const` is not valid syntax however. `const` is part of the type of `x`, and so it must be to the left of the variable name.
+Note that `int x const` is not valid syntax however. `const` is part of the type of `x`, and so it must be to the _left_ of the variable name.

-Now what does `const` mean in terms of pointers?
+Now, what does `const` mean in terms of pointers?

 When it comes to pointers, there are **3 places** you can put the `const` keyword:

 1. `const int* p`
 2. `int const * p`